 One type of company that regularly seeks to claim private lands is oil and gas companies intending to build large pipelines that often extend for many miles and pass through numerous different properties.
 With the rapid increase in hydraulic fracturing—also known as fracking—for the extraction of oil and natural gas from underground shale rock, the number of proposed pipeline projects has also increased, potentially affecting more and more landowners each day.

-If you have received notice that the government is planning to take all or part of your property for the purposes of a pipeline project, you should not delay in contacting an experienced pipeline takings attorney as soon as you can.
+If you have received notice that the government is planning to take all or part of your property for the purposes of a pipeline easement project, you should not delay in contacting an experienced pipeline attorney as soon as you can.
 These cases can be complicated and you should always have an attorney on your side who knows how to stand up to government entities and oil and gas companies to make sure your rights under the Constitution and eminent domain laws are fully protected.
-Call the experienced eminent domain lawyers at Sever Storey, LLP in Indiana for a case evaluation today.
+Call the experienced eminent domain pipeline attorneys at Sever Storey, LLP for a case evaluation today.

-Landowners facing condemnation action due to pipeline project have specific rights, however, that should always be upheld.
+Landowners facing condemnation action due to pipeline easement have specific rights, however, that should always be upheld.
 These rights include:

 • The right to challenge the grounds for the taking